dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 **SeriesByLead Wrapper Only**.
 If :term:`SERIES_BY_LEAD_GROUP_FCSTS` = True, then groups of forecast leads can be defined to be evaluated together.
-You can define any number of these groups by setting configuration variables LEAD_SEQ_1, LEAD_SEQ_2, ..., :term:`LEAD_SEQ_\<n\>`.
+Any number of these groups can be defined by setting configuration variables LEAD_SEQ_1, LEAD_SEQ_2, ..., :term:`LEAD_SEQ_\<n\>`.
-You can define the value with a comma-separated list of integers (currently only hours are supported here) or using the special begin_end_incr(b,e,i) notation described just above.
+The value can be defined with a comma-separated list of integers (currently only hours are supported here) or using the special begin_end_incr(b,e,i) notation described just above.
 Each :term:`LEAD_SEQ_\<n\>` must have a corresponding